Available for: Admins, Results Viewers

 The answer to this question is given on a scale of 0 (not at all likely) to 10 (very likely).

 As several scientific studies* have shown, with this single question it is possible to quantify employee engagement and loyalty.

 Why measure engagement?

 "Highly engaged employees generate great performance across the company because they work toward a better customer experience, approach their work with dynamism - which increases productivity - and often drive creative and innovative ideas to improve product, service and processes."

 - Reichheld, consultant at Bain & Company and creator of the NPS

 So, by measuring engagement, you ensure that you stay alert and ahead of any issues that may be holding back your teams' engagement.

-By establishing eNPS as your key metric, you get a clear objective!
+By establishing eNPS as your Main Question, you get a clear objective!
 The platform allows you to track it over time, set goals more easily and develop action plans to effectively improve employee engagement.

 How is the eNPS score calculated?